statamic-rad-pack/meilisearch/README.md

 ### Search Pagination

-By default we limit the `maxTotalHits` to 1000000, if you want to modify this or any other pagination settings on the indedx, specify a pagination key:
+By default we limit the `maxTotalHits` to 1000000, if you want to modify this or any other pagination settings on the index, specify a pagination key:

 ```php
 // articles